We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Pros of using Campaign Monitor

 - Its interface is excellent and extremely easy to use

-- You can use certain web fonts in templates — you are not restricted to boring web-friendly fonts
+- You can use a decent selection of web fonts in templates — you are not restricted to boring web-friendly fonts.

 Cons of using Campaign Monitor

-- It is expensive by comparison to its competitors
+- It is a VERY expensive platform by comparison to its competitors.